NativeScript/docs-v7/README.md

 ## Configuration

 There are two versions of the NativeScript documentation that generate similar output: `nativescript` and `angular`.
-The former builds the vanilla NativeScript docs at [docs.nativescript.org/start/introduction](https://docs.nativescript.org/start/introduction), while the latter discusses Angular-specific topics at [docs.nativescript.org/angular/start/introduction](https://docs.nativescript.org/angular/start/introduction).
+The former builds the vanilla NativeScript docs at [docs.nativescript.org/start/introduction](https://docs.nativescript.org/start/introduction), while the latter discusses Angular-specific topics at [Angular Introduction](https://docs.nativescript.org/angular/start/introduction).

 Most of the content in this repository is shared between the two environments, but occasionally you may need to add environment-specific content.
 When you have this need you have a few options.